leandrofmoraes/dotfiles/README.md

 ## About

 <p>This repository contains a collection of configuration files that I currently use.
-It was designed with the idea of creating a minimalistic development environment based on Arch and Bspwm, but it can be easily adapted to any Linux distribution as long as the required dependencies are installed.</p>
+It was designed with the idea of ​​creating a minimalist development environment based on Arch Linux with Bspwm and/or Hyprland, but can easily be adapted to any Linux distribution as long as the necessary dependencies are installed.</p>

 <p align="center">
   <img src="https://github.com/leandrofmoraes/dotfiles/blob/master/Imagens/screenshots/Screenshot_01a.png" alt="Screenshot" width="400px">